Hawaii Foreign Qualification

 4. Register Your Business in Hawaii Business Express

-Log into the "Start" section in Hawaii Business Express with your eHawaii.gov account.
+Log in to the "Start" section in Hawaii Business Express with your eHawaii.gov account.
 A wizard will guide you through the process to register a new business, i.e., file the online version of Form FLLC-1.
 Note: You can choose to file with the Department of Taxation for Withholding Tax and General Excise Tax (Basic Business Application, Form BB-1) at the same time.

-Hawaii Foreign Qualification for C Corporation
+Hawaii Foreign Qualification for Corporation

 As a foreign corporation, if you are "transacting business" in Hawaii you are required to register with the Hawaii Department of Commerce & Consumer Affairs (DCCA).
 In lieu of defining what considers as "transacting business," DCCA does provide a list of activities not constituting "transacting business."
 Application for Certificate of Authority for Foreign Corporation (Form FC-1) can be submitted online on Hawaii Business Express or by mail.
 Registered businesses will be assigned a File Number that looks like 123456-XX.
+Note: The filing fee is $25 for nonprofit organizations.

 1. Acquire a Certificate of Good Standing